Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in eight of their past 10 games and won four of those contests.
+- The Mariners have played as the favorite in nine of their past 10 games and have won four of those contests.

 - In their last 10 games with a total, the Mariners and their opponents have combined to hit the over five times.